mco-gh/csync/README.md

     -h - display this help text
     -v - product verbose output detailing every file transferred

-    dir-or-file - Optional aergument specifying the source for a push operation and the destination for a pull operation.
+    push|pull - sync direction, push means sync from local to cloud, pull means sync from cloud to local dir-or-file - Optional argument specifying the source for a push operation and the destination for a pull operation.
 If unspecified, this is assumed to be the current directory.

     If the explicitly or implcitly specified path is a directory, the entire directory tree is